melange-re/melange/rfcs/20231012-external-mel-bindings.md

 compiler, or could be implemented outside of it first.
 At the very least, the `called_from_js` attribute requires the addition of one extra function in the Melange runtime.

+Finally, the proposal does not covered yet how to migrate away from `mel.return` and attributes used to annotate arguments in `external` definitions: `mel.int`, `mel.string`, `mel.this` and `mel.unwrap`.

 # References / mentions